Coronavirus COVID-19 pandemic

 The COVID-19 vaccines is bringing much-needed respite in rich countries.
 But the impacts of the pandemic on already vulnerable people remain: Millions of people have lost their jobs, families are starving, and learning has been put on hold for many children.

 To ensure continued assistance for people in need worldwide, Malteser International has adapted its programs to focus on sustaining lifesaving humanitarian operations, supporting the global COVID-19 response, and mitigating the impacts of the pandemic on vulnerable populations.

-Scroll down to read the latest updates from our COVID-19 response.
+Scroll down to read about our COVID-19 response.

 Together against the COVID-19 pandemic: See how you can help